 activity modification

-physical therapy
+physical therapy or rehabilitation

 medication management

-injection-based approaches
+injection-based therapies

-surgical procedures in appropriate cases
+surgical procedures when appropriate

 Conclusion